Tips for improving your AdWords performance

-Now that you have some ads up and running and you're following their performance, you're probably eager to help them perform even better.
+Got your ads up and running?
+You’re probably eager to help them perform better.

 - Include keywords (for keyword-targeted ads)

 When customers see keywords in your ad text, they'll know that your ad relates to their search.
 Also, customers tend to search for products and services, so avoid using your company name in the ad title unless your goal is brand/company name recognition.

 What makes your product or service stand out from the competition?
 Highlight what's different and appealing.
 Make sure that you describe any unique features or promotions that you're offering.